 Ahmedabad is the largest city in Gujarat state and the seventh largest city in India.
 It has been a fast growing city since its inception in 1411.
 Industrialization in Ahmedabad was highly generated by the cotton mills industry in the year of 1950s.
-During the year of 1960's, there were three industrial estates developed on the eastern outskirt of the city: Vatva, Odhav and Naroda.
-The three estates are under management of GIDC on Gujarat state level (Gujarat Industrial Development Corporation).
-Since industrial activities of GIDC became urban generators to change the use of land, from agriculture into developed land, it has affected the physical morphology of the urban areas (Balchin, 2000).
+During the year of 1960's, there were three industrial estates developed on the eastern outskirt of the city: Vatva, Odhav and Naroda; which were located outside the municipal authority.
+The three estates are under management of GIDC on Gujarat state level.
+Industrial activity of the three estates generates occupation of land in its surrounding area.
 The surrounding area becomes more and more developed and is occupied for residential and commercial uses.
 Furthermore, due to the city development triggered by the increase in population, the area between the walled-city and the three industrial areas has experienced a great change.